• Pursuing an Earthy Spirituality: C. S. Lewis and Incarnational Faith, By Gary S. Selby

 Foreword by John Ortberg

 We know of the preacher’s roles as both teacher and proclaimer, but Jeffrey Arthurs adds another assignment: the Lord’s remembrancer.
-With decades of preaching experience, he explains how to stir the memory of Christ-followers, fanning the flames of faith through vivid language, story, delivery, and ceremony.
-When knowledge fades and conviction cools, the church needs to be reminded of the great truths of the faith.
+The remembrancer stirs the memory of Christ-followers, reminding them of the truths they once heard and fanning the flames of faith.

 Textbook Selector